How much does it cost to get a preferred space on a shelf?

 Surprised?
 I hear it from people outside the industry all the time — they are convinced that evil manufacturers are paying supermarkets to have their items placed at exactly the right position on shelves.

 Don’t get me wrong — there’s some truth to the idea that manufacturers pay supermarkets for placement.
 Just not how you think.
+(Be sure to check out my previous post about the world of planograms.)

 (Image: Used under a Creative Commons attribution license from Flickr user AndyCunningham)